vocdoni/docs/docs/protocol/data-schema.md

     "version": "1.0",    // Protocol version
     "type": "lrs-envelope",
     "processAddress": "0x1234...",
-    "encryptedPackage": "0x1234...",  // Serialized + encrypted payload of the vote package JSON "signature": "0x1234...", // The ring signature over the processAdress "publicKeyModulus": 4321,
+    "encryptedPackage": "0x1234...",  // Serialized + encrypted payload of the JSON Vote Package "signature": "0x1234...", // The ring signature over the processAdress "publicKeyModulus": 4321,
     "censusMerkleRoot": "0x1234..."  // To identify the census version used